Dishie2498/emerald/_posts/2023-06-21-optimization.md

 ---
 title: Optimization of Code
 ---
+The information-theoretical quantity known as the O-information (short for "information about Organisational structure") is used to characterise statistical interdependencies within multiplets of three and more variables.
+It enables us to determine the nature of the information, i.e., whether multiplets are primarily carrying redundant or synergistic information, in addition to quantifying how much information multiplets of brain areas are carrying.
+It takes an extensive amount of computation to estimate HOIs.
+The O-information is a perfect choice to estimate HOIs in a timely manner because its computational cost just requires basic quantities like entropies.
+There is yet no neuroinformatic standard of merit for HOI estimation that can be used by aficionados of all skill levels in a reasonable amount of time.

 ## [jax.vmap()](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html)
 [```vmap```](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html) is a feature in JAX that enables efficient parallelization of functions over arrays or sequences of inputs.
 - vmap stands for "vectorized map" and is a powerful feature that enables efficient parallelization of functions over arrays or sequences of inputs.